Introduction to Transformers: an NLP Perspective: Efficient Models

 where $\mathrm{Conv}(\cdot)$ is the convolution operation, and $\mathrm{Linear}(\cdot)$ is the linear transformation operation.
 Such a treatment of the state-space model enables the system to be efficiently implemented using fast parallel convolution algorithms.

-Unfortunately, the above model performs poorly in many cases.
-As with many deep neural networks, careful initialization of the model parameters plays an important role in such models.
-For example, restricting the state matrix to particular types of matrices is found to be useful for learning and generalizing on long sequences \citep{gu-etal:2022parameterization}.
+However, naive implementations of this model often perform poorly.
+As with many deep neural architectures, careful parameter initialization is crucial.
+Specifically, restricting the state matrix $\mathbf{A}$ to particular structures (e.g., HiPPO matrices) has proven essential for memorizing and generalizing over long sequences~\citep{gu-etal:2022parameterization}.

-Another problem with the basic state-space model is that it involves multiplication of multiple matrices.
-If the sequence is long (i.e., $n$ is a large number), computing $\overline{\mathbf{A}}^{n}$ will be computationally expensive and numerically unstable.
-One of the most popular approaches to developing practical state-space models for sequence modeling is \textbf{diagonalization}.
-The basic idea is that we can transform a state-space model into a new state-space where $\mathbf{A}$ (or $\overline{\mathbf{A}}$) is diagonalized.
-Given a state-space model parameterized by $(\mathbf{A},\mathbf{B},\mathbf{C},\mathbf{D})$, we can define a new state-space model $(\mathbf{U} \mathbf{A} \mathbf{U}^{-1},\mathbf{B} \mathbf{U}^{-1},\mathbf{U} \mathbf{C},\mathbf{D})$ by introducing an invertible matrix $\mathbf{U}$.
-It is easy to prove that the two models are equivalent under the state-space transformation $\mathbf{U}$\footnote{A state space transformation can be seen as a process of mapping all states from the old space to the new space, by